deckardsworkspace/rico-bot/README.md

 Rico is a Discord bot that allows you to recommend stuff to others, manage stuff recommended to you, keep conversations going in threads, and even play music.

-This bot is designed to be deployed on a cloud platform service like Heroku.
-Configuration is performed through build/environment variables.
+This bot is best deployed on a cloud platform service like Heroku, but can be hosted at home or on a VPS.
+Configuration is performed through environment variables.

-Data is stored in a Firebase Realtime Database (handled by [pyrebase](https://github.com/thisbejim/Pyrebase)), and music data is pulled from Spotify (handled by [spotipy](https://github.com/plamere/spotipy)).
+Data is stored in a Firebase Realtime Database (handled by [pyrebase](https://github.com/thisbejim/Pyrebase)), and music data is pulled from Spotify (handled by [spotipy](https://github.com/plamere/spotipy)) and YouTube (handled by [youtubesearchpython](https://github.com/alexmercerind/youtube-search-python)).

 Since the Discord.py library was discontinued, Rico now uses the community fork [Nextcord](https://github.com/nextcord/nextcord) to interface with the Discord API.